Fritz449/DQN_Agent/README.md

 Q-network class implemented via Keras using Theano.
 Parameters: state/action dimensionality and batch size.
 They are initialized directly by agent.
 Programmer can make a network by editing "create_model" method or use prepared model.
-The network uses RMSpror optimizer with learning rate 0.0001 and optimizes MSE.
+The network uses RMSpror optimizer with learning rate 0.00025 and optimizes SSE(SumSquaredError).
 ### Agent_DQN.py
 Agent class implementation.
 This agent tries to approximate mapping from space of states  to space of q-values  using Q-network.